Nexenta/edge-dev/INSTALL.md

 neadm service serve s3finance company-branch1/finance
 ```

-* restart s3 service so that it will pick up new values from the "s3finance" service definition
+* restart s3 service so that it will pick up new values from the "s3finance" service definition.
+This operation only required when data and gateway (S3) container running in the same instance

 ```
 docker exec -it nedge-data-s3 /opt/nedge/nmf/nefcmd.sh adm restart ccowgws3